A note on what is and is not a protocol. AAP and AIP are wire-format protocols; their specifications live at

 AAP is post-hoc verification.
 After an agent makes a decision, AAP records what happened (the AP-Trace) and checks it against what the agent declared it would do (the Alignment Card).
 This catches inconsistencies between declared and actual behavior — but only after the fact.
-AIP is real-time assurance.
+AIP is per-turn assurance.
 During execution, AIP analyzes the LLM’s thinking blocks (Anthropic), thought parts (Gemini), or reasoning summaries (OpenAI) to detect active threats: prompt injection attempts, gradual value drift within a session, or manipulation by adversarial inputs.
-AIP catches problems before the agent acts on compromised reasoning.
-They complement each other:- AAP catches behavioral drift over time that develops gradually across many interactions
+Inenforce, AIP gates the resulting response before it is delivered — catching problems before the agent acts on compromised reasoning; in observe and nudge the verdict is recorded post-hoc (nudge carries it into the agent’s next turn).

 - AIP catches active attacks in progress that compromise a single reasoning step